spinnaker-hackathon/gardening/README.md

  _Note that the [contribution tracking sheet](https://go.armory.io/contributors) cannot track GitHub event contributions in real time because of the way the data is collected from GitHub APIs, and will reflect a lag of at least 24 hours.
 Other contributions are manually tracked via Slack and thus will also lag.
 Final point tallies will be announced after event conclusion in Slack and via the [Community Blog](https://blog.spinnaker.io/)._

 ## Frequently Asked Questions

-### What is this and why do I care?
-This is quickstart documentation for the Spinnaker Gardening Days, a series of open-source Spinnaker hackathons open to anyone in the community, including newcomers.
-The third and latest Gardening Days will be held at our virtual Spinnaker Summit 10/10-11/12.
-The goal of this doc is help you get started participating.

-Right now, humans are more isolated than ever; however, we're coming together virtually like never before.
-The culture of dispersed collaboration at the foundation of open source seems more relevant than ever, as we must together rise to totally overwhelming and frightening global challenges.
-Spinnaker Gardening Days aims to shine a light of fun and hope into our community.
-We envision a future of great software delivery bringing us closer to the experiences that matter.

-Let's solve together; you'll have fun, we promise!

 ### When is the event?
 The third Spinnaker Gardening Days will take place online October 19th - November 12th, 2020.
 [Click here](https://go.armory.io/gardening) to register.
 Tickets are available for the hackathon and dedicated training workshops.
 The third Spinnaker Gardening Days will take place ahead of [Spinnaker Summit](https://www.spinnakersummit.com/), scheduled for the end of October.